Provides data input and output functionality.

 Helium Scrapers uses a non-strict way of reading JSON data, for both Ajax and JSON Parsers.
 Here are a few points to take into consideration:

-- If the JSON Schema represents a string, and the JSON has any other type, no error will be thrown and a string representation of the object will be returned.
+- If the JSON Schema represents a string, and the JSON has any other type, a string representation of the object is returned.

 - If the JSON Schema represents an object with a single property called value, and the JSON has an atomic type, this value will be used as the value of the valueproperty.
 This is useful when extracting arrays of atomic values directly into the database, since arrays of atomic values are not extracted into a separate table and only the first value would be extracted unless the Schema represents an array of objects.

 - If the JSON Schema represents an array, and the JSON has a non-array type, then a single item list containing this value will be returned.

 - If the JSON Schema represents an array, and the JSON represents